LTsCreed/joplin-media-properties/README.md

 1. Download the plugin release.

-2. Navigate to Help > Open profile direcotry.
+2. Navigate to Help > Open profile directory.

 3. Extract the downloaded file and place it inside the plugins folder.